 Park Board promotes peaceful coexistence during coyote denning season

-With denning season in full swing, Vancouver Board of Parks and Recreation is reminding the public how to respect and interact with coyotes that live across our parks and greenspaces to support long-term, peaceful coexistence.
+With denning season in full swing, the Vancouver Board of Parks and Recreation is reminding the public how to respect and interact with coyotes that live across the city’s parks and greenspaces to support long-term, peaceful coexistence.

 Tips for peaceful coexistence